Welfare state: Inca Empire

-Rome
+Ancient Rome

-The Roman Republic intervened sporadically to distribute free or subsidized grain to its population, through the program known as Cura Annonae.
+The Roman Republic intervened sporadically to distribute free or subsidized grain to its population, through the program known as cura annonae.
 The city of Rome grew rapidly during the Roman Republic and Empire, reaching a population approaching one million in the second century AD.
 The population of the city grew beyond the capacity of the nearby rural areas to meet the food needs of the city.

-Regular grain distribution began in 123 BC with a grain law proposed by Gaius Gracchus and approved by the Roman Plebeian Council (popular assembly).
+Regular grain distribution began in 123 BC with a grain law proposed by Gaius Gracchus and approved by the Roman plebeian council (popular assembly).
 The numbers of those receiving free or subsidized grain expanded to a high of an estimated 320,000 people at one point.
 In the 3rd century AD, the dole of grain was replaced by bread, probably during the reign of Septimius Severus (193–211 AD).
 Severus also began providing olive oil to residents of Rome, and later the emperor Aurelian (270–275) ordered the distribution of wine and pork.
 The doles of bread, olive oil, wine, and pork apparently continued until near the end of the Western Roman Empire in 476 AD.
 The dole in the early Roman Empire is estimated to account for 15 to 33 percent of the total grain imported and consumed in Rome.

 In addition to food, the Roman Republic also supplied free entertainment, through ludi (public games).
 Public money was allocated for the staging of ludi, but the presiding official increasingly came to augment the splendor of his games from personal funds as a form of public relations.
 The sponsor was able to cultivate the favor of the people of Rome.
+Under Augustus (27BC – AD14), cash benefits were distributed and investments in the supply of water and housing were carried out for the benefit of the plebeians.

-Islamic caliphates
+Islamic Caliphate

-The concept of states taxing for the welfare budget was introduced to the Arabs in the early 7th century by caliph Omar, most likely adapted from the newly Roman territories.
-Zakat is also one of the five pillars of Islam and is a mandatory form of 2.5% Wealth tax to be paid by all individuals holding above a basic threshold (nisab) to provide for the needy once a year after Ramadan.
+The concept of states taxing for the welfare budget was introduced to the Arabs in the early 7th century by Caliph Umar, most likely adapted from the newly conquered Roman territories.
+Zakat is also one of the five pillars of Islam and is a mandatory form of 2.5% wealth tax to be paid by all individuals holding above a basic threshold (nisab) to provide for the needy once a year after Ramadan.
 Umar (584–644), leader of the Rashidun Caliphate (empire), established a welfare state through the Bayt al-mal (treasury), which for instance was used to stockpile food in every region of the Islamic Empire reserved for Muslims in the Peninsula.
+Numerous social programs were established during his reign, including child benefits, pensions, income support, and various stipends for non-Muslims.
+Social welfare was also emphasized under a number of other caliphs such as Umar ibn Abd al-Aziz, who presided over a significant reduction of poverty during his reign.